-- EVMS is committed to utilizing new and emerging learning technologies that enhance and facilitate learning opportunities and outcomes and continually monitors, evaluates, and improves the curriculum to provide the best possible educational program. - For incoming students to take advantage of the ever-changing technology, the institution's computing requirements will be revised, as appropriate, each year. - Each incoming student will need to have a personal laptop computer capable of running the necessary software and applications used in our curriculum.
-The standards are the minimum necessary for a student to successfully participate in the curriculum during the 24-month program. - Webcam is to be enabled during online sessions. - Information about student expectations and responsibilities will be provided at orientation.
+- EVMS is committed to utilizing new and emerging learning technologies that enhance and facilitate learning opportunities and outcomes and continually monitors, evaluates, and improves the curriculum to provide the best possible educational program. - In order for incoming students to take advantage of the ever-changing technology, Computing Requirements will be revised, as appropriate, each year. - Each incoming student will need to have a personal laptop computer capable of running the necessary software and applications used in our curriculum.
+The standards are the minimum necessary for a student to successfully participate in the curriculum during the 24-month program. - Information about student expectations and responsibilities will be provided at orientation.